taimingyj/taiming.github.io/README.md

 This is a bare and sad approximation of a website that I intend to improve very soon.
+Stay tuned!